I. ORIGIN OF THE COLOSSIAN CHURCH

 IX.
 MISCELLANEOUS MATTER

-B. Ephesians, Colossians and Philemon written at the same time.
+B. Ephesians, Colossians, and Philemon were written at the same time.

 C. Colossians is similar to Ephesians